ls1955/r34-image-filterer/README.md

 * Existed blacklist feature in that website wasn't working for author, for some reason.
 * Unlimited amount of blacklist tags (if you have more than 2500 characters of tags, that is...).
 * Once activated, it will hide all blacklisted images automatically inside certain website until it is deactivated/removed.

-# Improvements?
-* Support regexp.
-  Well... though its definitely fun to actually have some real life application with regexp, and its relatively easy to support it...
-Include an array of regexp and attempt to match the tags one by one sounds costly, no?